RockLib/RockLib.Messaging/docs/SNS.md

 ---

-MessagingScenarioFactory can be configured with an `SNSSender` named "commands" as follows:
+MessagingScenarioFactory configured with an `SNSSender` named "commands" as follows:

 ```json
 {